Caravan parks and manufactured homes fact sheet

 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) applies to tenancy agreements for caravans, caravan sites, houseboats and rented manufactured homes.
 Manufactured homes which are occupied by their owners are covered by the Manufactured Homes (Residential Parks) Act 2003.

 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) applies to tenancy agreements for caravans, caravan sites, houseboats and rented manufactured homes.
-Manufactured homes which are occupied by their owners are covered by the Manufactured Homes (Residential Parks) Act 2003 which is administered by the Department of Housing, Local Government, Planning and Public Works.
+Manufactured homes which are occupied by their owners are covered by the Manufactured Homes (Residential Parks) Act 2003 which is administered by the Department of Housing and Public Works.

 Tenancy agreements for moveable dwellings